Queen of Hearts Fertility Care & NaProTechnology

 Oligomenorrhea = infrequent or scanty menstrual periods, specifically fewer than 6-8 periods a year.

 When a woman burns more calories than she takes in by eating, her body will sense a "caloric deficit" and try to conserve its fuel for the more important vital organs, such as the heart, lungs, and kidneys.
-Your reproductive system will be last in line.
+Your body simply not put energy to maintaining your reproductive system.

 Excessive exercise (women athletes), eating disorders (anorexia nervosa, bulimia nervosa), disordered eating (excessive dieting) and emotional stress are the most common causes of Functional Hypothalamic Amenorrhea (FHA) or Functional Hypothalamic oligomenorrhea.